Otto Hersing: After the war

 After the armistice, Hersing was given responsibility for the withdrawal of German troops from the city of Riga (in present Latvia).

 It is suspected that he subsequently was involved in the February 1919 sinking of U-21.
 His former boat was surrendered to the Allies after the end of the war and sank under mysterious circumstances on 22 February 1919, during the transfer to Great Britain, where it should have formally surrendered.

 In 1920, he was probably involved in the Kapp Putsch, an attempted coup against the newly formed Weimar Republic, but this had no consequences and he remained in the navy.

 In 1922, he was promoted to Korvettenkapitän (corvette captain), the highest rank that he attained in his career.
 His fame was still so great after the war that the French authorities offered a reward of 20,000 Marks for his capture in the occupied Rhineland.

-Hersing ended his military service in 1924 due to health reasons and moved with his wife to Rastede, a small town in Lower Saxony, where he became a potato farmer.
+Hersing ended his military service in 1924 for health reasons and moved with his wife to Rastede, a small town in Lower Saxony, where he became a potato farmer.
 In 1932, he published his memoir, U-21 rettet die Dardanellen ("U-21 saves the Dardanelles").
 In 1935, he and his wife moved to Gremmendorf, a district of the city of Münster.

 Hersing died in 1960 after a long illness; his grave is in the Angelmodde cemetery.
 The complete collection of his papers and writings is preserved in the Deutsches U-Boot Museum located in the Niedersachsen town of Altenbruch, in a room dedicated to his memory.